-Of those two isotopes, U-235 is the most important, as U-235 is the one most commonly used in nuclear fuel.
-This is because it is fissile, meaning that under certain conditions the isotope can be split.
-The division creating a significant amount of energy.
+Of those two isotopes, U-235 is the most important, as it is the one most commonly used in nuclear fuel.
+That is because it is fissile, meaning that under certain conditions the isotope can be split; this division creates a significant amount of energy.

 Unlike U-235, U-238 is fertile, but not fissile.
 That means it can capture one of the neutrons flying around in the core of a reactor, creating plutonium-239.
 Plutonium-239 behaves very much like U-235 insofar as it is fissile and gives off significant amounts of energy.

 One of the most significant uses of uranium today is in nuclear power generation.
-The first commercial nuclear power stations started operating in the 1950s.
-Today there are over 400 commercial nuclear power reactors in operation, providing more than 10 percent of the world’s electricity without carbon emissions.
+The first commercial nuclear power stations started operating in the 1950s, and today there are over 400 commercial nuclear power reactors providing more than 10 percent of the world’s electricity without carbon emissions.

-The nuclear energy sector is steadily growing with 50 reactors currently in various stages of construction globally.
+The nuclear energy sector is steadily growing, with 50 reactors in various stages of construction globally.

 Uranium is also used by the military sector, particularly in high-density penetrators.
 This ammunition uses depleted uranium alloyed with 1 or 2 percent of other metals, like titanium and molybdenum.
 Depleted uranium is also used to harden armor on military vehicles.

-Radioactive isotopes are also an important use of uranium.
+Radioactive isotopes are an important use of uranium too.
 With a foothold in the medical, industrial and agricultural sectors, radioisotopes play a bigger role in daily life than many people realize.

 Probably the most prevalent use of uranium in military applications is weaponry, specifically nuclear bombs.
 That was one of the first uses of uranium before electrical power generation and radioisotopes.
 However, since the 1990s, most military uranium has been repurposed for electricity generation.

 There are several countries where uranium mining is robust industry.
-However, in terms of annual global uranium production Kazakhstan, Canada and Australia are the leaders by far.
-The three nations contributing more than one third of the world’s uranium supply.
+However, in terms of annual global uranium production, Kazakhstan, Canada and Australia are the leaders by far.
+The three nations contribute more than one third of the world’s uranium supply.

 With the global population growing and undergoing continuous urbanization, the need to keep the lights on is more important than ever.
 By 2030, electricity consumption will have doubled from 2007 levels, with a significant portion of that stemming from nuclear power.

 In fact, China alone is constructing between six and eight new reactors, and the country plans to get five up and running as well.
-Over 20 nuclear reactors are planned in Russia, including a new floating nuclear plant with two nuclear reactors that was launched in 2018.
-Similarly, India has 22 nuclear reactors with seven nuclear power plants.
+Over 20 nuclear reactors are planned in Russia, and similarly India has 22 nuclear reactors with seven nuclear power plants.

 Despite that growth, the uranium industry has struggled in recent years.
-The 2011 Fukushima nuclear disaster plunged the market into oversupply, and the uranium price has been depressed since.
-To deal with the low price environment, some producers have made production cuts or closed mines entirely.
+As mentioned, the 2011 Fukushima nuclear disaster plunged the market into oversupply, and the uranium price has been depressed since, even though miners have made production cuts and even closed mines entirely.

-Many market watchers are optimistic that the surplus supply situation will soon end, citing growing global demand and shrinking stockpiles throughout the industry.
-A number of analysts also believe we have reached the bottom of the uranium market cycle.
-They predict increases in the spot and long-term prices for the metal, and believe these supply and demand fundamentals are what make uranium investing an attractive prospect.
+That said, many market watchers are optimistic that the supply surplus will soon end, citing growing global demand and shrinking stockpiles throughout the industry.
+A number of analysts also believe the bottom of the uranium market cycle has been hit.
+They predict price increases for the metal, and believe these supply and demand fundamentals are what make uranium investing an attractive prospect.

 Because it is an important element in the advancement of clean energy, there are a variety of ways for investors to get exposure to uranium.
-Unlike gold or silver participants cant invest directly in physical uranium, however there are several other ways to get involved in the nuclear energy market.
+Unlike gold or silver, participants cannot invest directly in physical uranium; however, there are several other ways to get involved in the nuclear energy market.